Franconia and the German Danube Feature

 Rising from the depths of the Black Forest and emptying into the Black Sea, the Danube is the queen of rivers; cloaked in myth and legend, it cuts through the heart and soul of Europe.

 The name Dānuvius, borrowed from the Celts, means swift or rapid, but along the Danube, there is no hurry.
 Boats go with the flow and a river journey is a relaxed affair with plenty of time to drink in the history.

-Whether you choose a one-hour, one-week, or the complete Danube experience, cruising Europe's historical waterway is a never-to-be-forgotten experience.
-Of the Danube's 1,770-mi length, almost 1,500 mi is navigable and the river flows through some of Europe's most important cities.
+Whether you choose a one-hour, one-week, or the complete Danube experience, cruising Europe’s historical waterway is a never-to-be-forgotten experience.
+Of the Danube’s 1,770-mile length, almost 1,500 miles is navigable and the river flows through some of Europe’s most important cities.
 You can head to major boating hubs, like Passau, Vienna, and Budapest or through historical stretches from Ulm to Regensburg.
 The Main-Donau Canal connects Nürnberg.

 When to Go

 Between May and July the Danube is busy with passenger and commercial traffic; this is the best time of year for a cruise.
 Fall is also good, when the changing leaves bathe the river in a sea of color.
-The Danube rarely freezes in the winter and several companies offer Christmas market tours from Nuremberg to Regensburg, Passau, and Vienna.
+The Danube rarely freezes in the winter and several companies offer Christmas market tours from Nürnberg to Regensburg, Passau, and Vienna.
 Spring is the least optimal time to go as the river often floods.

 A Day on the Danube